SinusBot/docs/docs/installation/increase-security-level.md

 # How to increase TeamSpeak security level

-Open your SinusBot webinterface and go to: Settings ⇒ Instance Settings
+Open your SinusBot web-interface and go to: Settings ⇒ Instance Settings

 ![Instance Settings](incr01_instance_settings.png)